Choosing Trekking Poles

 Stress less, relax more!

 Then there’s the natural placement of your shoulders when you’re holding your poles in a relaxed state.

-With your upper arm and forearm at right angles to each other, your shoulders must be able to maintain the shoulder position the Up, Back and Down position.
-If you’re not familiar with this technique, watch the Thumbs video.
+The correct placement for your shoulders is as nature designed… that is with your upper arm and forearm at right angles to each other, and your shoulders in the Up, Back and Down position.
+If you’re not familiar with this technique, might i suggest you acquaint yourself with the Thumbs video.